sourcegraph/about/content/blogposts/2023/announcing-sourcegraph-own.md

   </video>
 <br/><br/>

 Own is experimental and now available to all Sourcegraph users on version 5.0+.
 Exposing existing ownership data in a powerful search engine to answer those key questions is only the first step.
-Hit me up if you’d like a demo or a runthrough of our roadmap!
+[Learn more about Own here](https://about.sourcegraph.com/own) and contact us if you’d like a demo or a runthrough of our roadmap!

 Own is brought to you by Juliana Peña, Cezary Bartoszuk, Leo Papaloizos and Erik Seliger.